 Compared to that, Life is Strange manages to land with a thud, despite its relative safety.
 Because the series’ decisions have gotten more nuanced and realistic, Life is Strange: True Colors stands out as the series’ best-built title to date.

-Everything was pushed to the limit in the first game, including a decision on whether or not to euthanize a character.
+Everything was pushed to the limit in the first game, including deciding whether to euthanize a character.
 Chloe, who became a quadriplegic following a car accident, begs Max to put her to sleep because she knows her medical care is causing her parents great stress and financial ruin.

 This is a decision that the player must make, and the worst part is that it doesn’t really matter.